xwmx/hosts/README.md

   hosts disable (<ip> | <hostname> | <search string>)

 Description:
-  Disable one or more records based on a given ip address, hostname, or search string.
+  Disable one or more entries based on a given ip address, hostname, or search string.

 Exit status: